nsakthivel-dev/HighfiveEnterprises-Website/README.md

 ## 🔐 Admin Access

 The admin panel provides secure access to manage all content.
+Access is restricted to authorized administrators only.

+### Authorized Administrators
+Only the following email addresses can access the admin panel:

+- ajjigova111@gmail.com
+- hiteshreem2007@gmail.com
+- aaminathamiz@gmail.com
+- fazeelaofficial1609@gmail.com
+- hariharan.b17706@gmail.com
+- nsakthiveldev@gmail.com

+Each administrator must use their specific password:
+- ajjigova111@gmail.com: @arjun12345
+- hiteshreem2007@gmail.com: @hiteshree12345
+- aaminathamiz@gmail.com: @aamin12345
+- fazeelaofficial1609@gmail.com: @fazeela12345
+- hariharan.b17706@gmail.com: @hariharan12345
+- nsakthiveldev@gmail.com: @whitedevil12345

+### Access Instructions
+1. Navigate to `/admin` or `/admin/login`
+2. Enter your authorized email and password
+3. Upon successful authentication, you'll be redirected to the admin dashboard
+4. Use the "Logout" option in the user menu to securely sign out

 Features include:
 - Team member management
 - Project CRUD with multi-image upload
 - Service and package management